tjohnston-softdev/needle-request-demo/readme.md

 This is a simple demo project for the [needle](https://www.npmjs.com/package/needle) Node JS HTTP library.
 It sends a GET and POST request to the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) test API in order to demonstrate the library's functionality.

 When I first started using Node JS, I used the [request](https://www.npmjs.com/package/request) library for making HTTP requests.
 Unfortunately, it has been depreciated as of 2020.
-The package still gets over a dozen million downloads per week so I don't think that minor detail was very discouraging.
+The package still gets over 15 million downloads per week so I don't think that minor detail was very discouraging.
 However, I decided that I needed to find a new HTTP library that is being actively developed.

 Initially, I settled with [axios](https://www.npmjs.com/package/axios) but I found the promise structure to be a bit of a pain.
 I prefer to use callbacks where possible like what 'request' provided.
 I did some more searching and found 'needle', which offers both promise and callback structures.